How well can superconducting nanowire single-photon detectors resolve photon number?: Results

 In order to characterize the photon-number resolution of the SNSPD we make use of the confidence measure

 which was proposed by Humphreys et al.~\cite{humphreys2015tomography}.
 This measure describes the probability that a certain detector response yields the correct photon number.
-Here $p(s|n)$ is the probability of a certain value $s$ of the angled down-projection given an incident photon number to the detector $n$, derived from the Gaussian functions fitted to the histograms shown in Fig.~\ref{fig:pca_2dhist}(b) and Fig.~\ref{fig:pca_2dhist}(d). $p(s)$ is the overall probability distribution obtained by the angled down-projection of the two-dimensional histograms in Fig.~\ref{fig:pca_2dhist}(a) and Fig.~\ref{fig:pca_2dhist}(c), which depend on the incident mean photon number to the detector (compare Fig.~\ref{fig:pca_2dhist}(b) and Fig.~\ref{fig:pca_2dhist}(d)).
-The prior probability of an $n$-photon input is given by $p(n)$ and considered to be a Poissonian distribution.
+Here $p(n)$ is the probability of an $n$-photon input, which is in our case a Poissonian distribution. $p(w)$ is the overall probability distribution of the angle projected weight $w_{\alpha}$ (time $w_{\beta}$) of the two-dimensional histograms in Fig.~\ref{fig:pca_2dhist}(b) and Fig.~\ref{fig:pca_2dhist}(d).
+At last, $p(w|n)$ is the probability $p(w)$ given an incident photon number $n$.
+This is derived from the Gaussian functions fitted to the histograms shown in Fig.~\ref{fig:pca_2dhist}(b) and Fig.~\ref{fig:pca_2dhist}(d).

-In Fig.~\ref{fig:confidence} we show the confidence $C_n$ for the two data sets (based on the analysis using the PCA and the data from the time tagger) for three mean photon numbers.
-Since this work is focused on the read out of the SNSPD, we do not account for detector efficiency $(77\pm3)\%$, which means the confidence only takes into account the correct read out of the photon number absorbed by the SNSPD and not the actual incident photon number.
+In Fig.~\ref{fig:confidence} we show the confidence $C_n$ for the two data sets (PCA and time tagger method) for three mean photon numbers.
+Since this work is focused on the read out of the SNSPD, we do not account for the detector efficiency of $(77\pm3)\%$, which means the confidence only takes into account the correct read out of the photon number absorbed by the SNSPD and not the actual incident photon number.
 As can be seen in Fig.~\ref{fig:pca_2dhist}(b) for the PCA data set and in Fig.~\ref{fig:pca_2dhist}(d) for the time tagger data set, photon-number contributions overlap significantly for $n\geq5$ and $n\geq6$, respectively.
 Therefore we only calculate the confidence up to $n=4$ (PCA) and $n=5$ (time tagger).
-Figure~\ref{fig:confidence} also shows that the confidence decreases with increasing photon number, which results from the fact that the spacing of the ellipses (corresponding to photon-number) in Fig.~\ref{fig:pca_2dhist}(a) and Fig.~\ref{fig:pca_2dhist}(c) decreases.
+Figure~\ref{fig:confidence} shows that the confidence decreases with increasing photon number, which results from the fact that the spacing of the ellipses (corresponding to photon-number) in Fig.~\ref{fig:pca_2dhist}(a) and Fig.~\ref{fig:pca_2dhist}(c) decreases.